tekknolagi/tekknolagi.github.com/_posts/2022-10-18-cinder-jit-bisect.md

 Sometimes---frequently---I change an optimization pass or a code generation step and I break something.
-In the best case scenario, I end up with a failing test and the test name or body give me enough clues to fix my silly little mistake.
+In the best case scenario, I end up with a failing test and the test name or body gives me enough clues to fix my silly little mistake.
 But in the worst case I can't even boot to the Python prompt because I messed something up so badly.
 This can manifest as an exception, a failing `assert`, or even a segmentation fault.